trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

   ]
   ```

- 3. Let's connect the secret cell to all edge-connected 'O' cells
+* Step 3: Let's connect the secret cell to all edge-connected 'O' cells

  parent array: instead of using parent index, I use letter to represent different connected region
   ```py